 Finally, forgiveness does not erase the consequences of a sin.
 If someone hurts me, I can forgive them, but that forgiveness does not require me to place myself or others in a position of danger.
 In the case of these chaperones, had I told my parents what had happened, they would have rightly asked that these folks not chaperone youth trips.

-At the beginning of 2017, are you carrying unforgiveness in your heart?
+Do you live with the weight of unforgiveness in your heart?
 Ask God for the strength and perseverance to start the process of forgiveness.

 “Instead, be kind to one another, compassionate, forgiving one another, just as God in Christ also forgave you.”
 Ephesians 4:32.